dimatkachuk2607g/portfolio/projects/api_testing/README.md

 ```bash
 pip install -r api_testing/requirements.txt
 ```
+Next, since this is an API testing project, running the project simply means executing the tests using the command in the following section.
 ## Running tests

 Make sure to run the test command from the **projects** folder using the command: